-Line 29e.
-Pine Tree Development Zone Regular Tax Credit: If you expanded your business in Maine, you may qualify for the credit, certified through the Department of Economic and Community Development.
-See 36 M.R.S.A. § 5219-W.
+Line 1e.
+Pine Tree Development Zone Regular Tax Credit: If the business expanded or started in Maine during the tax year, the entity may qualify for this credit, certified through the Department of Economic and Community Development.
+36 M.R.S. § 5219-W.

-Line 29f.
-Maine Capital Investment Credit: If you invested in property in Maine that is eligible for the federal bonus depreciation, you may be eligible for this credit.
-See M.R.S.A. § 5219-GG.
+Line 1f.
+Maine Capital Investment Credit: If the taxpayer invested in property in Maine that was eligible for the federal bonus depreciation, the entity may be eligible for this credit.
+36 M.R.S. § 5219-NN.